Dian-Yi/EverybodyDanceNow-Temporal-FaceGAN/README.md

 and

 `./build/examples/openpose/openpose.bin --video 2.mp4 --write_json anno_2/ --display 0 --render_pose 0 --face --hand`
+if in windows: replace ./build/examples/openpose/openpose.bin as bin\OpenPoseDemo.exe, and download some models frome opense

 to get the pose annotation from video